-3. Procedures
+4. Procedures

-All applications for transport, other than for children with a statement of SEN, will be considered by the Transport Team (Education & Children's Services) following receipt of the appropriate application form.
-For children with a statement of SEN the provision of transport will be considered by the Special Needs Team (Education & Children's Services).
-If the Special Needs Team consider transport should be provided a request will be forwarded to the Transport Team.
+All applications for transport, other than for children with a statement of SEN or an EHC Plan, will be considered by the Transport Team (School Services) following receipt of the appropriate application form.
+For children with a statement of SEN or an EHC Plan the provision of transport will be considered by the SEND Team.
+If the SEND Team consider transport should be provided a request will be forwarded to the Transport Team.
 Transport will be arranged in all cases by the Transport Team in conjunction with transport contractors.

-(a) Replacement Travel Passes
+(a) Replacement travel passes

 If pupils lose their travel passes, a replacement pass will be provided by the LA at a cost of £15 plus an additional photo.
 Parents should contact the Home to School Transport Team on 01753 477240 for more information.

 NB.
 A replacement travel pass will only be issued twice in any academic year.

-(b) Damaged Bus Passes
+(b) Damaged bus passes